sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 `[app.properties]` can be used to initialize the `boot.properties` file.

-The app.class property specifies the name of the entry point to the application.
+The `app.class` property specifies the name of the entry point to the application.
 An application entry point must be a public class with a no-argument constructor that implements `xsbti.AppMain`.
-The `AppMain` interface specifies the entry method signature 'run'.
-The run method is passed an instance of AppConfiguration, which provides access to the startup environment. `AppConfiguration` also provides an interface to retrieve other versions of Scala or other applications.
+The `AppMain` interface specifies the entry method signature `run(AppConfiguration configuration)`.
+The `run` method is passed an instance of `xsbti.AppConfiguration`, which provides access to the startup environment. `AppConfiguration` also provides an interface to retrieve other versions of Scala or other applications.
-Finally, the return type of the run method is `xsbti.MainResult`, which has two subtypes: `xsbti.Reboot` and `xsbti.Exit`.
-To exit with a specific code, return an instance of `xsbti.Exit` with the requested code.
-To restart the application, return an instance of Reboot.
+Finally, the return type of the `run` method is `xsbti.MainResult`, which has two subtypes: `xsbti.Reboot` and `xsbti.Exit`.
+To exit with a specific code, return an instance of `xsbti.Exit` with the code.
+To restart the application, return an instance of `xsbti.Reboot`.
 You can change some aspects of the configuration with a reboot, such as the version of Scala, the application ID, and the arguments.

 The `ivy.cache-directory` property provides an alternative location for the Ivy cache used by the launcher.
-This does not automatically set the Ivy cache for the application, but the application is provided this location through the AppConfiguration instance.
-The `checksums` property selects the checksum algorithms (sha1 or md5) that are used to verify artifacts downloaded by the launcher. `override-build-repos` is a flag that can inform the application that the repositories configured for the launcher should be used in the application.
+This does not automatically set the Ivy cache for the application, but the application is provided this location through the `AppConfiguration` instance.

+The `checksums` property selects the checksum algorithms - `sha1` or `md5` -
+that are used to verify artifacts downloaded by the launcher.

+The `override-build-repos` is a flag that can inform the application that the repositories configured for the launcher should be used in the application.
 If `repository-config` is defined, the file it specifies should contain a `[repositories]` section that is used in place of the section in the original configuration file.